lucolvin/zero-for-outlook/README.md

 - **`manifest.json`**: WebExtension manifest (MV3) for Chrome and Firefox.
 - **`contentScript.js`**: Injected into Outlook web; listens for the configured shortcut and clicks the **Undo** button.
 - **`options.html` / `options.js` / `options.css`**: Options page UI and logic; stores the shortcut in `storage.sync`.

+The same code structure is duplicated for both the Chrome and Firefox versions of the extension.

 ### Loading in Chrome (Developer Mode)